What is the English Vision Lee Chapel?

 - World Book Week – an annual event inviting inspiring authors to visit the children

-Our reading matrix to used measure and assess progress in reading across the whole school.
+Our reading matrix is used to measure and assess progress in reading across the whole school.
 In addition, termly formal assessments and continued teacher assessments of each child’s progress is measured to ensure our pupils are able to accomplish a rounded understating of English enabling them to apply their skills to their future endeavours.

 English Reading and Writing Leads